Skip to main content

 The entrance to a country home sets the tone for the entire property.
 Whether your driveway approach reveals a Georgian rectory, a Victorian farmhouse or a contemporary country estate, the front door is the focal point.

-In areas like [Alderley Edge](/areas/alderley-edge) in Cheshire — where substantial country houses sit behind mature hedgerows and gated drives — the entrance door must make a statement commensurate with the property.
-The same is true in [Winchester](/areas/winchester), where period houses along the Hampshire Downs demand doors that balance heritage sensitivity with understated quality.
+In areas like Alderley Edge in Cheshire, where substantial country houses sit behind mature hedgerows and gated drives, the entrance door must make a statement commensurate with the property.
+The same is true in Winchester, where period houses along the Hampshire Downs demand doors that balance heritage sensitivity with understated quality.

 Bespoke steel doors offer complete design freedom for country properties:

-• Traditional country house designs — six-panel Georgian doors, four-panel Victorian doors and solid farmhouse designs, all faithfully reproduced in steel
+• Traditional country house designs, six-panel Georgian doors, four-panel Victorian doors and solid farmhouse designs, all faithfully reproduced in steel

-• Arched and oversized doors — country properties often have non-standard openings, including arched doorways and double-height entrances that off-the-shelf doors cannot accommodate
+• Arched and oversized doors, country properties often have non-standard openings, including arched doorways and double-height entrances that off-the-shelf doors cannot accommodate

-• Heritage colours — sage greens, olive, cream, walnut and deep reds that complement stone, brick and rendered facades
+• Heritage colours, sage greens, olive, cream, walnut and deep reds that complement stone, brick and rendered facades

-• Period ironmongery — lion knockers, ring knockers, brass letter plates and traditional lever handles that complete the authentic look
+• Period ironmongery, lion knockers, ring knockers, brass letter plates and traditional lever handles that complete the authentic look

 Regional Highlights